Nirenstein, Horowitz & Associates Services

 How Can a Connecticut Estate Planning Lawyer Help You?

 Nirenstein, Horowitz & Associates P.C. is passionate about helping clients of all ages to create a comprehensive estate plan that meets their needs.
-To learn more about the assistance our Connecticut estate planning lawyers can offer you, give us a call at (860) 548-1000.
+To learn more about the assistance our Connecticut estate planning lawyers can offer you, give us a call at (860) 548-1000 or use our contact page to reach us.